Join us for a fun, friendly Campus Tour!

 Every Sport Management major goes through an internship, gaining valuable experience and expanding their network—which comes in handy post-graduation.
 Recent students have interned at Madison Square Garden, the New York Rangers, the Boston Red Sox, and the New York Knicks, just to name a few.
 The opportunities are plentiful; whatever area of sport management you choose, Nichols will prepare you for a leading role.

-The Sport Management program at Nichols College has received specialized accreditation through the Commission on Sport Management Accreditation (COSMA) which you can read about in the COSMA Annual Report and Program Information.
-(PDF)
+The Sport Management degree program at Nichols College has received specialized accreditation through the Commission on Sport Management Accreditation (COSMA) located in Fort Collins, Colorado, USA.
+The sport management program in the following degrees are accredited by COSMA:

 Sport Management majors must complete 121 credit hours (approximately 40 courses), including 7 credit-hours of electives.
 Required courses include Sport in Society and Sport Event Management.
 You can read through all required courses for the Sport Management concentration at Nichols below, and/or look through the entire undergraduate course catalog.